You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 - The information from this certification will be included in your award documents for all subawards at all tiers (including subcontracts, subawards and contracts under awards, and cooperative agreements), and all of your subrecipients must provide certification and disclosure;

 - You will submit the disclosure form to the awarding agency;

 - You or your subrecipient is responsible for reporting lobbying activities of your/its employees if the employee's tenure is less than 130 working days within 1 year immediately preceding the date of your or your subrecipient's application or proposal submission; and

 - If you are a subrecipient who requests or receives Federal funds exceeding $100,000 you will submit a certification and a disclosure form to your awarding agency.

 All certifications will be maintained by the awarding agency and all disclosure forms will be forwarded from tier to tier until received by OJP.

 The disclosure form must contain the following information:

 - Name and address of lobbying registrant.

-If an event occurs that requires disclosure or materially affects the accuracy of the information contained in any disclosure form previously filed, then a disclosure form must be filed at the end of each quarter.
-The following examples of such events are provided below:
+If an event occurs that requires disclosure or materially affects the accuracy of the information contained in any disclosure form previously filed, then you must file a disclosure form at the end of each quarter.
+We provide examples of such events below:

 - A cumulative increase of $25,000 or more in the amount paid or expected to be paid for influencing or attempting to influence a covered Federal action.